irods/irods_resource_plugin_s3/README.md

 ```

 To control multipart uploads:
 -   `S3_MPU_CHUNK` is the size of each part to be uploaded in parallel (in MB, default is 5MB).
 Objects smaller than this will be uploaded with standard PUTs.
 -   `S3_MPU_THREADS` is the number of parts to upload in parallel (only under Linux, default is 10).
 On non-Linux OSes, this parameter is ignored and multipart uploads are performed sequentially.
+*The above settings do not apply to multipart uploads in streaming mode.
+In this case the behavior is determined by the parallel transfer configuration in iRODS.*

 Use the `ARCHIVE_NAMING_POLICY` parameter to control whether the names of the files within the object storage service (S3, or similar) are kept in sync with the logical names in the iRODS Catalog.
 The default value of `consistent` will keep the names consistent.
 Setting `ARCHIVE_NAMING_POLICY=decoupled` will not keep the names of the objects in sync.